Check out our Frequently Asked Questions if you have any immediate questions about the Texas Trees Foundation.

 Do you offer dedication trees for special events or celebrations?

 We appreciate the concept of dedication trees, but do not offer this individual service through the foundation.
 If you are interested in a private planting and your organization wants to dedicate trees and maintain the trees after planting – please reach out and we can coordinate the private planting logistics.

 How do I qualify to purchase and plant trees sold by the Texas Trees Foundation?

 We do not sell trees to the public.
-If you are a member of a neighborhood associations, church, schools, non-profit organizations, or municipalities please feel free to contact us.
-We will also partner with participating sponsors to plant trees on private property for energy efficiency.
+If you are a member of a neighborhood association, church, school, non-profit organization, or municipality please feel free to contact us.
+We will also work with participating sponsors and partners to plant trees on private property.

 Do you own Pioneer Plaza?
 Where are some of the statues?